microsoft/winget-cli/doc/specs/#140 - ZIP Support.md

 - Single or multiple portable exes bundled as a suite inside an archive file.

 ## ZIP Extraction
 The extraction of ZIPs will be done using Windows Shell APIs.
 ZIP files can be represented as a [ShellFolder](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nn-shobjidl_core-ishellfolder) object that can be used to manage the contents of the ZIP file.
 File contents are represented as [ShellItems](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nn-shobjidl_core-ishellitem), which can be handled using the methods exposed by the [IFileOperation interface](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nn-shobjidl_core-ifileoperation).

-If the `NestedInstallerType` is non-portable, the installer file will be copied to a temporary location and used during execution of the installation flow.
-If the `NestedInstallerType` is portable, all files will be moved to the appropriate install location and symlinks will be created for each `NestedInstallerFile` entry.
+In our initial implementation, we will only support extracting the top level archive to a temporary location.
+This means that the `NestedInstallerFile` must not be contained in any nested archives.
+The appropriate install flow will proceed based on the `NestedInstallerType`.

 > Since we are utilizing Windows Shell APIs, we need to ensure that we are not invoking a UI during the extraction.
 This can be done by [setting the operation flag to not display any UI](https://docs.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-ifileoperation-setoperationflags).